muir/nject/README.md

 Any arguments to the inner() function are injected as values available further down the chain.
-Any return values from inner() must be returned by the final function in the chain or from another wrapper futher down the chain.
+Any return values from inner() must be returned by the final function in the chain or from another wrapper further down the chain.

 ### Composition